cisco/mindmeld/docs/source/quickstart.rst

 #.
 Crowdsourcing
 #.
 Operational Logs (Customer Service, Search etc.)

 In MindMeld Workbench, there are 6 components that need training data for a Machine Learning based Conversational Application.
 Typically, a given application would need training data for some subset of these components depending on the domain and core use-cases.
-The full set of these components are -

 * Domain Classification
 * Intent Classification